- When Can Babies Start Eating Yoghurt?

-Though lactose intolerance is not that common in babies, and even if your baby has it, you may give yoghurt to your baby.
+Although lactose intolerance is not that common in babies, if your baby has it, you may give yoghurt to your baby.
 This is because the yoghurt making process breaks down the much of lactose from the milk making it easily tolerated by babies.

-Why is Cow’s Milk Not Recommended for Babies, but Yogurt is?
+Why Is Cow’s Milk Not Recommended for Babies, But Yoghurt is?

-Measures to Take while Giving Yogurt to Infants
+Measures to Take While Giving Yoghurt to Infants

-You may take following measures before giving yoghurt to infants:
+You may take the following measures before giving yoghurt to infants:

-- Storing Yogurt: Yogurt may turn sore soon.
+- Storing Yoghurt: Yoghurt may turn sore soon.
 Therefore it is best to store it in a cool place or under refrigeration.

-- Give Unsweetened Yogurt to Your Baby: Do not add sugar or honey to your baby’s yoghurt.
-You may add fruits or vegetables to flavour it,
+- Give Unsweetened Yoghurt to Your Baby: Do not add sugar or honey to your baby’s yoghurt.
+You may add fruits or vegetables to flavour it.

-- Optimum Temperatures: It is easy to set yoghurt in summers, but it may get tricky during the winter time.
+- Optimum Temperatures: It is easy to set yoghurt in summers, but it may get tricky during the winter season.
 You may warm milk up to 50-55 degrees before fermenting it.

-- Stick to Plain Yogurt: Do not give yoghurt with berries in it as it may cause an allergic reaction in babies.
+- Stick to Plain Yoghurt: Do not give yoghurt with berries in it as it may cause an allergic reaction in babies.
 Instead, opt for plain yoghurt.